Dedekind Superrings and Related Concepts

 \section{Preliminaries}

 In this section we introduce some basic notation and conventions, which will be used through the paper.
-Here, $\Z_2=\{\,\overline{0}, \overline{1}\,\}$ represents the group of integers module 2.
+Here, $\Z_2=\{\,\overline{0}, \overline{1}\,\}$ represents the group of integers modulo 2.
 Any ring $R$ in this paper is assumed to be unitary and non-trivial (i.e., $1\neq 0$).
-We also assume that $2$ is a non-zerodivisor in $R$.